 Academic Supervisors of students

-The current Fieldwork Safety Standard (version 3) was reviewed and agreed at University Health and Safety Committee in March 2022.
-It is next due for review by the end of March 2025.
+Date of last review: The current Fieldwork Safety Standard (version 3) was reviewed and agreed at University Health and Safety Committee in March 2022.